jbmyre/ip_manager/README.md

 ##Ip Manager

 Django app to manage IP addresses and subnets.

+If you don't know how to set up a django project - this is not for you.

+Pull requests are welcome!

 ###Requirements:
 <ul>